telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 * `mongoPoolConnectionGet()`
 * `mongoPoolConnectionRelease()`

-The variables holding the semaphores are static and thus cannot be accessed outside this file (`mongoConnectionPool.cpp`).
+The variables holding the semaphores are static and thus cannot be accessed outside this file (`lib/mongoBackend/mongoConnectionPool.cpp`).

 This is how the Mongo Connection Pool is protected:

-* One binary semaphore that protects the pool itself.
-That is a connection-vector (`connectionPoolSem`).
+* A binary semaphore protects the pool itself (`connectionPoolSem`).
-* One counting semaphore that makes the caller wait until there is at least one free connection (`connectionSem`).
+* A counting semaphore makes the caller wait until there is a free connection (`connectionSem`).

 There is a limited number of connections and the first thing to do is to wait for a connection to become available (any of the N connections in the pool).
-This is done waiting on the counting semaphore that is initialized with "POOL SIZE", meaning the semaphore can be taken N times if the pool size is N.
+This is done by waiting on the counting semaphore that is initialized with "POOL SIZE", meaning the semaphore can be taken N times if the pool size is N.

-Once a connection is free, `sem_wait(&connectionSem)` returns and we now have to take the semaphore that protects for pool itself (we *are* going to modify the vector of the pool, can only do it in one thread at a time)
+Once a connection is available, `sem_wait(&connectionSem)` returns and we now have to take the semaphore that protects the pool itself (we *are* going to modify the vector of the pool, can only do it in one thread at a time)

 After taking a connection, the semaphore `connectionPoolSem` is given, as all modifications to the connection pool have finished.
 The other semaphore however, `connectionSem`, is kept and it is not given until we finish using the connection.